Finite group actions and cyclic branched covers of knots in $\mathbf{S}^3$

 \section{Proof of Theorem~\ref{th:main4}}

-We proved Theorem~\ref{th:main3} for hyperelliptic rotations of odd prime order.
-In Theorem~\ref{th:main4} the assumption that the hyperelliptic rotations have orders that are not powers of $2$, ensures that each hyperelliptic rotation has a non trivial power whose order is an odd prime.
-The proof of Theorem~\ref{th:main4} reduces to that of Theorem~\ref{th:main3} once we observe that powers of hyperelliptic rotations enjoy the same properties as hyperelliptic rotations of odd prime order provided that the powers have themselves odd prime order.
-As a consequence, the hyperelliptic rotations of odd prime order can be replaced by powers of odd prime order of hyperelliptic rotations in the proof.

-\begin{reptheorem}{th:main4} Let $M$ be a closed orientable connected $3$-manifold which is not homeomorphic to $\S^3$.
+Let $G$ be a finite group of orientation preserving diffeomorphisms of $M$, a closed orientable connected $3$-manifold which is not homeomorphicto $\S^3$.

+As noted in Section~\ref{sec:road-map}, there at most nine conjugacy classes of cyclic subgroups generated by a hyperelliptic rotation of order $2^n$, so we concentrate on hyperelliptic subgroups whose order is not a power of two and we will prove that there are at most six conjugacy classes of such subgroups.

+Let $\mathcal{S}=\{C_1,\dots,C_m\}$ be the set of cyclic subgroups of odd prime orders that are generated by powers of the hyperelliptic rotations of $G$.
+We recall that the conjugate of a power of a hyperelliptic rotation is the power of a hyperelliptic rotation too.
+By Remark~\ref{rem:normaliser} and Corollary~\ref{cor:2hyprot}, $\mathcal{S}$ is an algebraically hyperelliptic collection, and actually the definition of an algebraically hyperelliptic collection was chosen precisely to capture the behaviour of cyclic subgroups of odd prime orders generated by powers of the hyperelliptic rotations.
+For $i\in \{1, \ldots , m\}$, let $p_i$ be the prime order of $C_i$ and $\pi$ be the set including every $p_i$.
+We denote by $G_0$ the subgroup generated by the subgroups $C_i.$ Let $A$ be the maximal normal solvable subgroup of $G_0$ of order coprime with all $p_i$.
+We denote by $\overline{G_0}$ the quotient group $G_0/A$ and by $\overline C_i$ the projection of $C_i$ to $\overline{G_0}$.

+\textbf{Case 1.} If $G_0$ is solvable, we are in the hypotheses of Lemma~\ref{lem:algebraic-solvable} which affirms that up to conjugacy the hyperelliptic rotations of $G$ commute.
+Since they commute we can apply Lemma~\ref{lem:abelian-case} and conclude that there are at most three conjugacy classes of subgroups generated by hyperelliptic rotations of order not a power of two.

+Even if its proof is easier than that of the remaining situations, the solvable case is interesting in its own right, in particular for it plays an important role also in the proof of Theorem~\ref{th:knots}.
+We then summarise the conclusions in the following proposition.

+\begin{Proposition} Let $M$ be a closed $3$-manifold not homeomorphic to $\S^3$.